robrich/terraform-hands-on-workshop-aws/05-Modules/start/README.md

 6. Also inside `api_gateway_route.tf`, modify references to `my_gateway` and `module.api_lambda` to use the new vars from `vars.tf`.

-7. Back outside the module, open the old `api_gateway.tf` and delete all lines starting with `resource "aws_api_gateway_resource" "root"`.
+7. Back outside the module, open the old `api_gateway.tf`, and starting with the line `resource "aws_api_gateway_resource" "root"`, delete the rest of the lines in the file.

    We'll replace these with the module.